glynnmd/CapstoneProject/TechnicalReportDraft.md

 May 5, 2018

 ## Abstract
-&nbsp;&nbsp;&nbsp;&nbsp; Currently, the problem that lies within apps that help users keep track of macros, is the lack of user friendliness.
-Each app, does a good job highlighting certain aspects of what the app should include; however, not one has perfected every aspect of the app that will allow ease of use for the user.
+&nbsp;&nbsp;&nbsp;&nbsp; Macros are nutrients that the body requires, including proteins, carbohydrates and fats.
+Counting macros is a way that an individual can keep track of what they're eating and help achieve a specific goal, such as losing weight, maintaining weight and gaining weight.
+Currently on the market are plently of macros app; however, while each app does a good job highlighting certain aspects of what the app should include, not one has perfected every aspect of the app that will allow ease of use for the user.
 The goal of this project is to provide the user with the most ergonomic macros app possible.

+#### Keywords
+Macros, carbs, fats, proteins, app, features

 ## Table of Contents
 - [Introduction and Overview](#introduction-and-product-overview)